 How to Optimize Your Vrbo Listing

 Many hosts assume that just because they’re listing on Vrbo, their property will automatically get traffic and reservations.
-Whilst this may sometimes be the case, it’s still your responsibility to make your property more attractive and a front runner in the competition.
+While this may sometimes be the case, it’s still your responsibility to make your property more attractive and a front runner in the competition.

 Don’t include information that is easily found in the description.
 Also, you should avoid writing in all capital letters.
 This could put off a sense of desperation and come off as aggressive.
 If you have a brand name for your vacation rental, you should include it as well.

-Write a good description of the property
+3. Write a killer description

 Taking pictures in natural light and realistic perspective is also important—highlight unique features in the house.
 Showcasing the charming details of your home will add to its appeal.
 You still need to make sure, though, that you get clear pictures of the house that include spaces the guest will want to see before arriving, such as the bedroom, bathroom, and kitchen.